pschachte/wybe/WYBE.md

 ```

 Like any procedures, all of these can be called as functions, so with
-these definitions, all of the following are valid:
+these definitions, all the following are valid:
 ```
 ?z = add(x, 1)
 z = add(?x, 1)